jackvz/mezzanine-cartridge-api/readme.md

 python3 manage.py runserver
 ```

-Then see the following section on adding to an existing installation
+Then see the following section on adding to an existing installation.

 ## Adding to an existing installation